adj-dev/Word-Guess-Game/README.md

 ## Instructions for play

 Clone the repo into a local directory on your machine.
 Open index.html in the browser of your choice.

+## Notes for TA

+Refresh the page (don't use keyboard shortcut) to properly render the app.
+I didn't test thoroughly enough and caught it the morning after it was due.